bids-standard/bids-specification/CONTRIBUTING.md

 <br>

+## How the decision to merge a pull request is made?

+The decision-making rules are outlined [here](DECISION-MAKING.md).

 ## Recognizing contributions

 BIDS follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification, so we welcome and recognize all contributions from documentation to testing to code development.
 You can see a list of current contributors in the [BIDS specification](https://github.com/bids-standard/bids-specification/blob/master/src/99-appendices/01-contributors.md).